-Cork: Softwood, such as balsa and alder, requires lower power Settings and higher laser speeds.
+Cork: Softwood, such as balsa and alder, requires lower power Settings and higher laser speeds to avoid laser burning laser marks.
 Cork does not require much power and laser interaction for long periods of time.
 Using lighter wood minimizes the contrast between the original surface and the newly cut edge.

 Hardwoods: Hardwoods like cherry and oak burn more easily than light woods because you'll need to use a more powerful laser to carve or cut the surface.
-The result is darker edges and a greater likelihood of burning.
+The result is darker edges and a greater likelihood of laser burning laser marks.

 The wavelength: Even the laser wavelength will affect the cutting edge of the material, so 1.06 micron fiber laser is not recommended.
 In contrast, fiber bundles of 9.3 or 10.6 microns produced the fewest burn marks when cutting wood with carbon dioxide lasers.